0cjs/8bitdev/src/pmon/pmon.md

 less than the full number of digits for things like numeric option parameters.

-`$` is a special parameter character: it will immediately terminate command input and print the command character followed by all parameters and their current values.

 ### Command Parameters

 Parameters not specified use their previously remembered value or, in some